Henry is utterly committed to achieving justice and ensuring people’s rights and liberties are safeguarded.

 Secured Defendant’s acquittal in this historic sex case: prosecuted after the Police conducted a ‘cold case review’ of allegations which had surfaced in 2000 in respect of alleged events in the 1970’s/80’s.
 The three complainants alleged sexual abuse, including Rape, when they were under 13 years of age.
 This five day trial concluded with acquittals in relation to all 10 counts on the Indictment.

-R -V- Horner (Chester Crown Court sitting at Liverpool Crown Court 2017)
+R -v- H (Chester Crown Court sitting at Liverpool Crown Court 2017)

 Secured Defendant’s acquittal in this road rage incident involving a traffic warden complainant.
 Defendant had pleaded Guilty to Threatening Behavior (Section 4 P.O.A) in the lower Court, but he was committed to the Crown Court for trial in respect of Section 47 Assault.